Passive Beam Shaping via Binary-Coded Apertures: 3D-Printed ``Inkwell'' Prototypes and Stencil-Based Fabrication

-From a modeling perspective, the inkwell grid provides a fixed spatial sampling scaffold for implementing the diagonal interaction matrix $\mathbf{\Psi}$ in \eqref{eq:p_sys}.
-For fixed-aperture masking, a subset of wells is metallized to realize $b_m\in\{0,1\}$, thereby modifying the coherent sum in \eqref{eq:pb_sum}.
-For diffraction-order steering, entire columns are metallized with a uniform inter-column spacing $\delta$, realizing the periodic aperture assumed in \eqref{eq:order_condition}--\eqref{eq:delta_star_n}.
+From a modeling perspective, the inkwell grid provides a fixed sampling scaffold for implementing the diagonal aperture interaction $\mathbf{\Psi}$ in the array-factor model.
+For spatial masking, a subset of wells is metallized to realize $b_m\in\{0,1\}$, thereby implementing the binary aperture described in Section~\ref{sec:problem_mask}.
+For diffraction-order steering, entire columns are metallized with a uniform effective spacing $\delta$ to implement the periodic aperture described in Section~\ref{sec:grating_optim}.
 Metallization is implemented by filling selected inkwells with a commercial water-based conductive paint~\cite{conductive_paint}.
-Fig.~\ref{fig:full_grid_reflector}(b) shows the resulting all-ON configuration, in which all wells are metallized.
-In this context, ``ON'' refers to a metallized well and the full-grid reflector corresponds to the state where $b_m=1$ for all candidate locations.
-Since this paper targets {azimuthal} beam shaping, the designed 1-D pattern along the $x$-axis is replicated across the $y$-axis (constant vertical pitch), producing a striped 2-D aperture that is consistent with a 1-D array-factor interpretation.
+Fig.~\ref{fig:full_grid_reflector}(b) shows the resulting all-ON configuration, where all wells are metallized.
+Since this paper targets azimuthal beam shaping, the designed 1-D pattern along the $x$-axis is replicated across the $y$-axis (constant vertical pitch), producing a striped 2-D aperture.